CameronMichaud/Migration_RadAdmin/README.md

 > - Renames current user to "Radianse"
 > - Removes password from user "Radianse"

-Once finished exit the exe and delete Migration_RadAdmin.exe from the target computer.
+Once finished exit the exe and delete Migration_Admin.exe from the target computer.